The factory floor was abuzz with gossip after rumours spread about Theo calling an extraordinary board meeting.

 “It’s my brother Erik,” Ernie said.

-Theo had to arrange a board meeting; buy sewing machines and fabrics; train staff and plan a marketing campaign.
-He didn't have time, and was in no mood, for nonsense like negotiating modelling fees with Ernie’s half-mad brother.
+Theo had a board meeting to arrange; sewing machines and fabrics to buy; staff to train and a marketing campaign to plan.
+He didn't have the time for some nonsense about having to negotiate modelling fees with Ernie’s half-mad brother.

 “Can I just give him a quick call now then?”
 Ernie said.